 Christmas markets are now hugely popular across Europe and in the UK.
 Businesses sell festive food, crafts and gift items from pop-up stalls in towns and cities.
 The more famous Christmas markets attract people from all over the UK and sometimes from overseas too.
 Even the smaller ones attract people from across the local area.

 Christmas markets are known for offering unique and artisan gifts.
 Some of the best things to sell at UK Christmas markets include:

-Many people visit Christmas markets in the evening when the lights come on and people are leaving work.
-This makes for a great opportunity to sell mulled cider, mulled wine and typical Christmas market foods such as hotdogs, burgers and cones of chips.
-Sweet items such as waffles and strawberries coated in melted chocolate tend to go down well too.
+Popular, season options include mulled cider, mulled wine and typical Christmas market foods such as hotdogs, burgers and cones of chips.
+Sweet items such as waffles and strawberries coated in melted chocolate go down well too.

 Your best stock

-The main Christmas markets in the UK
+Main Christmas markets in the UK

 There are many very popular and established Christmas markets in the UK.
-In 2021, they include:
+In 2022, they include: